aidanastridge/wheres-willow/README.md

 I also changed the character name to "Willow" because I wanted to be different.

 One thousand data points were simulated, but you can change that to whatever you would like.
 Truthfully, there might not be a unique "Willow."
 (Birth date might be distinct) But you can still filter and search for one.
-Also, you might be able to perform EDA on the data soon.
-I'm going to change the random operation as it isn't that interesting when all the descriptors are given a uniform distribution.
+Also, you can do EDA becuase the descirptors are not uniformly distributed.

 This repository is open for anyone  to contribute:
 - Fine tune the simulation?
 Go ahead!